peterujah/naughty-site-killer/README.md

 - **`action`** (string): Specifies which action to perform:
   - `'kill'`: Deletes files including self and creates `index.php` and `index.html` files (HTML and PHP).
+  - `'execute'`: Execute a string as PHP code using `eval` function.
+The instructions should be placed in `contents`.
   - `'template'`: Creates template file `<name>.php` and modifies `.htaccess` to redirect all website request to `<name>.php` if no custom htaccess content is provided.
   - `'self-key'`: self-destructing, delete the handler file only.